Provincial Variations in Healthcare Coverage

 - Private hospital rooms

 Consider supplementary insurance or employer health benefits to cover these additional costs.
+Some provinces have programs to help low-income residents with prescription drug costs.

 Getting Help with Immigration and Settlement